-Within the subsequent 20 seconds press the (small flame) button on the handset until you hear an additional long signal confirming the code is set (Please inform the customer that this is a one time setting as is NOT required when changing batteries in the handset or receiver).
+Within the subsequent 20 seconds press the (small flame) button on the handset until you hear an additional long signal confirming the code is set (Please inform the customer that this is a one time setting and is NOT required when changing batteries in the handset or receiver).

-8.4 Checking the ignition operation.
+9.4 Checking the ignition operation.

-Simultaneously press and hold the 'OFF' and (large flame) buttons until a short acoustic signal confirms the start sequence has begun; release buttons.
+Simultaneously press and hold the 'OFF' and

+short acoustic signal confirms the start sequence has begun; release buttons.